navaneethpp/Anavandi-Locator/README.md

 - Location Permissions & Services:
   - Handles location permissions gracefully, requesting access if needed.
   - Provides user feedback if location services are disabled or permissions are denied.
-## Getting Started
-Follow these steps to get the Anavandi Locator app running on your local machine:

-### Prerequisites
-- **Flutter SDK:** Ensure you have Flutter SDK installed and configured correctly.
-Flutter Installation Guide
-- **Android Studio or VS Code:** Recommended IDE for Flutter development.
-- **Firebase Project:** You need to have a Firebase project set up.
-Firebase Console
-- **OpenRouteService API Key:** Obtain an API key from OpenRouteService.

 ## ⚠️ Usage Restriction